 17.3 On expiry or termination for any reason of the Merchant Terms and Conditions, the receiving party shall return to the disclosing party (or, at the disclosing party's option, permanently delete and destroy) all documents and materials (including any copies thereat) containing, reflecting, incorporating or based on the disclosing party's Confidential Information, provided that the receiving party may retain such copies of such documents and materials to the extent required by Applicable Law or a Regulatory Body.

 18. FORCE MAJEURE

-18.1 Neither Pomelo nor our Agents shall be liable for a breach of this Contract directly or indirectly caused by circumstances beyond its reasonable control including but not limited to any natural disaster, war, terrorist attack or similar actions, non- performance by suppliers or sub-contractors (including our Agents or suppliers), and interruption or failure of any utility service.
+18.1 Neither Pomelo nor our Agents shall be liable for a breach of this Agreement directly or indirectly caused by circumstances beyond its reasonable control including but not limited to any natural disaster, war, terrorist attack or similar actions, non- performance by suppliers or sub-contractors (including our Agents or suppliers), and interruption or failure of any utility service.